 Living and teaching in Ladakh with WorldTeach India Summer, in partnership with Voygr Expeditions, is a life-changing opportunity.
 On arrival to Leh, you will meet with climate change experts and wildlife conservationists before heading out to Nubra valley for orientation.
 During your first week, you will immerse yourself in learning about the history, geography, and geology of Ladakh, developing an understanding of the people, the landscape, and the importance of the glaciers to the lives of Ladakhis and to the hundreds of millions of people who rely on glacial water across the Indian Subcontinent and China.

 Your first week will be filled with orientation sessions and group excursions led by your Summer Program Coordinator, an explorer and photographer who is intimately familiar with the region.
 Through orientation week, you will get a better understanding of living in Ladakh, how the society functions, and the necessary information to transition to teaching in one of the regions of Ladakh.
 You will also get a chance to learn meditation from a Buddhist monk.
-Orientation overlaps with the arrival of His Holiness the Dalai Lama to a nearby monastery, where we will also visit to attend a discourse.
+Orientation may overlap with the arrival of His Holiness the Dalai Lama to a nearby monastery.

 While in Ladakh, you will get the opportunity to meet with environmental NGOs to discuss climate education.
 With some Ladakhi language lessons, you will be ready to head to the field and spend an incredible 4 weeks teaching and learning.

 Note: Ladakh is mountainous, with an average elevation of around 10,000 feet.
 It usually takes 36 hours for an average person’s body to acclimatize to the altitude.
 Those with breathing conditions, heart disease, or asthma should check with their medical practitioner about living at high-altitude.